Niha0309/Maze-Solver/README.md

 # Maze-Solver
 A simple maze-solving program using Depth-First Search (DFS).
-The maze is read from a text file, with `A` as the start and `B` as the goal.
+The maze is read from a text file.
 The goal of this program is to find path from A to B .
+Here ,A is the starting point and B is the finishing point .
 ## Features
 - Load mazes from a text file. walls are any other characters, and spaces are paths.
 - Solve using DFS and Find the solution .